-- a.
-Provide any updates on the investigation if available or confirm "We do not have any updates" as directed by the designated lead for the investigation (the Designated Safeguarding Lead or Deputy Designated Safeguarding Lead). - b.
-Check on the wellbeing on the staff member, asking if there is anything the school can do to support and remind/refer to the Staff Wellbeing Hub which includes confidential counselling services. - 2.
-A review of the suspension every 15 working days if it continues for this length.
+a.
+Provide any updates on the investigation if available or confirm "We do not have any updates" as directed by the designated lead for the investigation (the Designated Safeguarding Lead or Deputy Designated Safeguarding Lead).

+b.
+Check on the wellbeing on the staff member, asking if there is anything the school can do to support and remind them of / refer them to confidential counselling services (01623287840).

+2. A review of the suspension every 15 working days if it continues for this length.
 This would involve a video or phone call with the colleague and their union representative if desired.